Sammaye/audittrail/README.md

 ### Composer

-This extension is listed on [packagist](https://packagist.org/packages/sammaye/auditrail2).
+This extension is listed on [packagist](https://github.com/DBRisinajumi/audittrail).

 ### Step 1

 To install you must first choose a folder in which to place this repository.
 I have chosen:

     /root/backend/extensions/modules
+    or
+    /vendor/dbrisinajumi

 Since this seems most right to me.
 Clone this repository to that location.